1. Title and subtitle

 4. Description

-5. Ratings and first-week learning
+5. Ratings and review timing

 • Use App Store Product Page Optimization tests when you have enough traffic.